Austrian Open (golf): History

 The 2018 event was the first professional tournament to use a shot clock on every shot.
 The official European Tour time allowances were used: a 50-second allowance for a “first to play approach shot (including a par three tee shot), chip or putt” and a 40-second allowance for a “tee shot on a par four or par five, or second or third to play approach shot, chip or putt”.
 Players that failed to play within these time limits incurred a one-shot penalty, which was added to their score for that hole.
 Players had two “time-extensions” in each round, each giving them an extra 40 seconds.

-Since 2010 the tournament has been held at the Diamond Country Club in Atzenbrugg, Lower Austria, 35 km west of Vienna.
+From 2010 to 2021, the tournament was held at the Diamond Country Club in Atzenbrugg, Lower Austria, 35 km west of Vienna.

 In 2020, the tournament was a dual-ranking event with the Challenge Tour, due to a revamp of the European Tour's schedule because of COVID-19 pandemic.
 After returning again in 2021, the tournament was not played between 2022 and 2024.
 In November 2024, alongside the 2025 European Tour schedule announcement, it was confirmed that the Austrian Open would return in May 2025, being played at Gut Altentann Golf Club in Salzburg.